-In San Francisco, two police inspectors are on the case when a rogue taxi driver, with the help of a rogue porter, manages to steal the suitcase of an antiques collector before running down a cop, whose dying gesture is to shoot the cabbie dead.
-The inspectors discover that a statuette in the suitcase contains heroin.
-Meanwhile, a psychopathic gangster, his malignant mentor and their dipsomaniac driver have the job of picking up the other heroin shipments, hidden in the luggage of unsuspecting travelers.
+In San Francisco, two police inspectors are on the case when a rogue taxi driver, with the help of a rogue porter, manages to steal the suitcase of an antiques collector before running down a cop, who shoots the perp dead before dying himself.
+Police discover that a statuette in the suitcase contains heroin.
+Meanwhile, a psychopathic gangster, his malignant mentor, and their dipsomaniac driver have the job of picking up the other heroin shipments, hidden in the luggage of unsuspecting travelers.
 All goes well until they attempt to retrieve the heroin stuffed in a Japanese doll.
-A little girl and her lovely young mother have the doll, but when the crooks take possession of it, they find that the heroin has mysteriously vanished.Written by
+A little girl and her young mother have the doll, but when the crooks get possession of it, they find that the heroin has mysteriously vanished.Written by

 38 of 40 people found this review helpful.

 Was this review helpful to you?